The truth about where food cravings come from

 One mistake dieters always make is depriving themselves of the food they want to stave off those cravings.
 If you crave ice cream, don’t skip eating.
 There’s a reason you’re craving sugar.
 It doesn’t help you in any way when your body wants carbs and you never give it what it needs.

 Battling food cravings is all about substitution, not deprivation.
 Because cravings are both psychological and physiological, you still need to feed the craving.
 You just have to choose healthier options while doing so.
+You may want to look into the ketogenic diet, because it is known to help keep hunger cravings from occuring.

 It might help to keep a journal and record your cravings: when you had them, why, and the food you ate to satisfy them.
 Keep an eye on how your patterns change, and reward yourself for making small yet positive ahttps://stock.adobe.com/stock-photo/smoothie-saft-smoothies-safte-mit-fruchte-fruchtsaft-in-einer/89503124djustments.